Motorcycle Safety Tips: Safest Way to Ride a Motorcycle

 8. Stay Conscious of Your Surroundings On the Road

-It’s important to scan your surroundings while on the road as it enables you to identify blind spots, other motorists who are nearby, and the road ahead.
-It also offers you enough time to react to any danger, which you probably couldn’t have seen if you were not vigilant.
+It’s important to scan your surroundings while on the road as it enables you to identify blind spots, other nearby motorists, and the road ahead.
+Spatial awareness on the road offers you enough time to react to any danger, which you probably couldn’t have seen if you were not vigilant.

 9. Practice Proper Positioning On the Road

-The correct posture for riding a motorcycle is when you sit with your back upright and the shoulders slightly tucked back and relaxed.
+The correct posture for riding a motorcycle is sitting with your back upright, and your shoulders slightly tucked back and relaxed.
 Such a posture prevents you from launching and discomforting your neck.

-Also, you should ensure you always stick to the right lane and avoid encroaching in the lanes meant for other motorists.
-You should also ensure there is enough distance between you and the motorist ahead, such that you don’t follow them too closely.
+Also, you should always stick to the right lane and avoid encroaching in the lanes meant for other motorists.
+You should also ensure enough distance between you and the motorist ahead so you don’t follow them too closely.

 10. Stay in Gear, Always!